It's not long until the big day and Team Beatson are incredibly excited about celebrating the 6th year of Off The Beatson Track!

 STV’s Laura Boyd & David Farrell will be leading the festivities throughout the day.
 At 10.30am there will be a fun filled warm up from Glasgow’s Zumba Sisters to get you ready to go on your 10k Off The Beatson Track adventure.

-At 11.00am the first wave (gold wristbands) of participants will be heading off on the route.
-With the second wave (purple wristbands) leaving at 11.15am and the third wave (yellow wristbands) at 11.30am.
+At 11.00am the first wave (black wristbands) of participants will be heading off on the route.
+With the second wave (white wristbands) leaving at 11.15am and the third wave (yellow wristbands) at 11.30am.

 *To ensure that Off The Beatson Track is a fun and safe event please make sure that you leave with your allocated wave group.
 It is not a race!

 As always Off The Beatson Track will feature lots of attractions to keep you entertained before, during and after the walk so make sure to come back to the Riverside after you’ve completed the route.

 Don’t forget to take pictures and share these throughout the day and share on Twitter and Instagram using #OffTheBeatsonTrack.
 Follow us too: Beatson Cancer Charity on Facebook, @Beatson_Charity on Twitter and @beatsoncharity on Instagram